ecetino/eye-browser/README.md

    ```sh
    npm start
    ```
-6. Go to localhost:3000 on your browser to view the training app
+6. Go to localhost:3000 on your browser and to allow eye tracking functionality allow camera access.
 <!-- CONTACT -->
 ## Contact